tschaffter/docker-dnsmasq/README.md

 This GitHub repository

 - Brings the latest release of Dnsmasq to any hosts that have Docker installed.
-- Tracks new release of Dnsmasq and promptly publishes new versions of this Docker image using a GitHub workflow.
+- Tracks new releases of Dnsmasq and promptly publishes new versions of this Docker image using a GitHub workflow.
 - Enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container using the option `--server <docker_service_name>` (e.g.